Academic Freedom Index AFI

 Cover of the Academic Freedom Index Report

-To learn more about the current state of academic freedom worldwide, read the update of the Academic Freedom Index and explore the data in our interactive world map.
+Further information on the current state of academic freedom worldwide is available in the Academic Freedom Index Update 2026.
+To explore the data, please visit our interactive world map.

 Method